teeleontee/teeleontee/README.md

 # Hi there, my name is Taras Leontev👋
-### I am a second year cs student at itmo university
+### I am a third year cs student at itmo university

 - 📫 How to reach me: [Telegram](https://t.me/waylorun), leontyevts@gmail.com
 - 💬 Ask me about anything